 You can also manage your deployment from the Office portal and have your users install Office on their client devices directly from the portal.
 This method requires the least amount of administrative setup, but gives you less control over the deployment.
 You can, however, still define how frequently your users receive feature updates.
-For more details, see Manage user software in Office 365.
+For more details, see Manage Office installation options in the Microsoft 365 admin center.
 This option requires that your users have local administrative rights on their client devices.

 Choose how you want to deploy: